-PG&E Response (August 14, 2020) at 7-8.
+&lt;sup>85 PG&E Response (August 14, 2020) at 7-8.

-allocate that gas to generators bidding into the market.
+supply needed for electric reliability in California and how the CAISO would allocate that gas to generators bidding into the market.
 CAISO, however, contended that it cannot provide a planning level mechanism for determining the minimum gas supply requirements, in light of unanswered questions regarding long-term gas needs for electric generation.
 Additionally, CAISO asserted that it does not have authority to allocate gas to specific generators under its tariff.
 In addition, some parties expressed concerns about how the designated gas supply would be allocated and what impact it would have on the CAISO market.